donnat/help/actions/_posts/2015-02-09-quick-links.md

 order: 5
 ---

-###*this article is in need of revision*
+##Quick Links

-Following each bibcode is a list of letters which indicate what data are available for the article.
+Following each article in a search result there are symbols which indicate the availability of what information is available for the article.

+Information is grouped into three categories:
+* Full text resources
  * C   (Citations)   A list of articles that cite the current article.
 (This list is not necessarily complete)
  * D   (On-line Data)  Links to on-line data at other data centers.
  * E   (Electronic Article)  Links to the on-line version of the article.
 These on-line versions are in HTML format for viewing on-screen, not for printing.